umtakcn/EndtoEndDevOps/README.md

 ```
 Now check on Gcp.
 Instances, network and firewall rules should be created.
 ### 2- Creating Environment - Ansible
-Ssh into ansible-control instance and upload IAC_role folder to the server.
+Ssh into ansible-controller instance and upload IAC_role folder to the server.
 In IAC_role folder, execute this command;
 ```shell
 ansible-playbook main.yaml -i inventory.txt
 ```